HARDANGERFJORD – THE ORCHARD OF NORWAY

 Lofthus in Hardanger

-The idyllic fjord village Lofthus is best known for its apple tree blossoming, the composer Edvard Grieg and the historic hotel Ullensvang.
 In the 13th century, British monks teached the locals how to cultivate fruit trees.
-You can see the result of this today, with more that 500.000 fruit trees spread around in Lofthus and Hardanger.
+You can see the result of this today, with hundreds of thousands of fruit trees spread around in Lofthus and Hardanger.

 FJORDS NORWAY - Lofthus in hardanger, view towards Sørfjorden